-Our community engagement approach focuses on delivering purposeful value to the communities in which we work.
 We recognize that positive impact is strongest when it is both long-term and sustainable, and we seek to develop engagement programs that promote these goals.
-Transparency and accountability are also foundational to our engagement approach.

 Addressing Community Concerns

 Should there be a community concern with our operations, we have a process to efficiently receive, investigate and resolve such concerns.
 Managed by a dedicated group of specialists, our Community Relations team addresses each inquiry, working to ensure it reaches the correct department for resolution.